petarjoncheski/chatgbt-chatbot-with-langchain/web_chatgbt_chatbot_with_memory/README.md

 ## Getting Started

-Follow these steps to set up and run the chat bot:
+Follow these steps to set up and run the chatbot:

 ### 1. Download and Install PyCharm